-Interaction Response Targeting is a feature which allows you to target any new interactions to only display to customers that responded a specific way on a past Survey and/or Note.
+Response Targeting is a feature that allows you to target any new interactions to only display to customers that responded a specific way on a past Survey and/or Note.

 It is a great way to keep a feedback loop going with customers and make them feel heard when you follow up with them.
 Below are two common use cases that highlight how you could utilize this feature.

 If you are looking to learn more about how to use this feature please refer to this article: https://learn.apptentive.com/knowledge-base/how-to-use-interaction-response-targeting/

-Note: this feature is currently available in our Web SDK and 6.x iOS SDK.
-Support for Android is coming soon.
+Note: this feature is currently available in our Web SDK, 6.x Android SDK and 6.x iOS SDK.

 Ways To Use